 Best Exchanges to Buy Bitcoin Cash (BCH)

-(Step by Step) How to buy Bitcoin Cash on eToro?
+How to buy Bitcoin Cash on eToro

 As you will have seen in our eToro review, eToro is one of our top-rated places to buy Bitcoin Cash.
 Founded in 2007, eToro is a trusted broker that’s been in business for over 10 years.
 The service features a newbie and user-friendly interface, fast account opening, social trading features, and plenty of payment methods to fund your account.
 Regulated in multiple countries – including top-tier regulators, such as UK’s FCA -, eToro is considered a safe broker to do business with.

 What’s different about eToro from other brokers who offer coin trading is the fact that the service is offering outright Bitcoin Cash trading.
 It means that you own the actual BCH you are trading on the platform.
 On the other hand, your coins are held in a Bitcoin Cash wallet.
+Before you sign up on the exchange to buy Bitcoin Cash, you may want to have a look at our Bitcoin Cash price page to see what you can expect from the cryptocurrency.

 Step 1: Register